drobnik/valhalla-engine/README.md

 \* - the game logic and collisions are turned off for now, sorry about that.

 ## Documentation
 To generate Haddock for this project, simply type: `stack haddock`.

-## 'Valhalla in less then 5 minutes' tour
+## 'Valhalla in less than 5 minutes' tour
 **[TODO]**